getcarina/getcarina.com/_reference/2016-10-31-carina-cli.md

 ```

 When `--profile` is not specified and the configuration file contains a profile named `default`,
-that profile will be used when no command-line flags are provided.
+that profile is used if no command-line flags are provided.
 The default
 profile takes precedence over environment variables.

 ```toml